Jagdstaffel 2: 1916

 Boelcke was appointed commander of Jasta 2 on 30 August 1916.
 The unit utilised the empty buildings vacated by FFA 32 in the Vélu Woods.
-As of 27 August the fledgling Jasta had three officers and 64 other ranks on strength, but no aircraft.

 The first aircraft arrived on 1 September; two Fokker DIIIs and an Albatros D.I.
 By 8 September there were eight pilots on strength, including Manfred von Richthofen, Erwin Böhme and Otto Höhne.
 Three days later, Böhme noted he was pushing for permission to use his castoff Halberstadt, since Boelcke had a Fokker; there seemed to be four airplanes in the squadron by then.
 On 16 September, Boelcke's new squadron received five new Albatros D.Is for the pilots, and an improved Albatros D.II for the Staffelführer.
 Lt.
 Otto Höhne took his Albatros D.I out on a solo flight that same evening and became the first pilot to down an enemy aircraft with the new model, forcing down a British F.E.2b and capturing the pilot.
 Boelcke promptly put the new planes in the air on the first-ever fighter unit effort to gain local air superiority.
 At 1300 hours, 17 September, Boelcke and five of his pilots took off; they intercepted a British bombing raid on Marcoing Railway Station.
 While Boelcke held aside, his five younger pilots bounced a British formation of 14 planes, broke it up, and shot down two - one being Manfred von Richthofen's first victory, the other falling to Erwin Böhme.
 Boelcke himself added another.
 That night, a German army tradition began and a new German air force custom was established when the enlisted men were invited into the Jasta's social center.